lunetis/OperationZERO/README.md

 * This is a personal project and currently in development.
 * Since I'm testing with DualShock 4 (PlayStation 4 Controller), I'm not sure if other gamepads are working properly in this project.
 (XBOX Controller, etc.)
+* Due to asset's license issue, commit histories can be deleted sometimes.
+(In that case, commit count will be very small.)

 ### TODO List:
 - [x] Input